HotelreservationsystemAlpStay/Alpstay/README.md

 ### 4. As a guest, I want to read ratings before I book
 Als Gast möchte ich vor der Buchung Hotelbewertungen lesen, damit ich das beste Hotel auswählen kann.

+When a guest is browsing hotels (e.g., after a search in User Story 1.x), they can choose to view ratings for a specific hotel through the `Rating_Manager`, which fetches all ratings associated with that hotel ID from the `Rating_Access` layer.
+These ratings, including scores and review texts, are then displayed in the console GUI.
+This allows guests to make more informed decisions based on the experiences of previous guests.
+This feature utilizes the `Rating` table schema from DB User Story 3.

 ### User Stories with data visualization

 ### As an admin, I want to see the occupancy rate for each room type
 Als Admin möchte ich die Belegungsraten für jeden Zimmertyp in meinem Hotel sehen, damit ich weiss, welche Zimmer am beliebtesten sind und ich meine Buchungsstrategien optimieren kann.
 Hint: Wählt ein geeignetes Diagramm, um die Auslastung nach Zimmertyp darzustellen (z.
 B. wie oft jeder Zimmertyp gebucht wird).

+After an admin logs in, they can access a feature to visualize room type occupancy.
+The `Booking_Manager` (using `Booking_Access`) typically retrieves booking data, which is then aggregated by room type with the help of `Room_Type_Manager` (using `Room_Type_Access`) or by joining room data in `Room_Access`.
+The `src/views/Chart_View.py` module, specifically its `draw_occupancy_chart` method, then generates a bar chart.
+Each bar in this chart represents a room type (e.g., "Single", "Double", "Suite"), and the height of the bar corresponds to the total number of times that room type has been booked.
+This visualization provides a clear overview of which room types are most popular, enabling admins to make informed decisions about pricing, inventory management, and marketing strategies.

 ### As an admin, I want to analyze my guests based on demografic attributes
 Als Admin möchte ich eine Aufschlüsselung der demografischen Merkmale meiner Gäste sehen, damit ich gezieltes Marketing planen kann.
 Hint: Wählt ein geeignetes Diagramm, um die Verteilung der Gäste nach verschiedenen Merkmalen darzustellen (z.
 B. Altersspanne, Nationalität, wiederkehrende Gäste).
 Möglicherweise müssen Sie der Tabelle „Gäste“ einige Spalten hinzufügen.

+This feature provides admins with insights into their guest demographics through several visualizations, all generated by `src/views/Chart_View.py` after admin authentication.
+The `Guest_Manager` is responsible for fetching and preparing the necessary data from his respective access layers `Guest_Access`.
+The system offers the following demographic charts:
+1.  **Guest Distribution by Country (`draw_guest_country_chart`):** This bar chart displays the number of guests originating from different countries.
+The country data is derived from the `Guest_Access`.
+This helps in identifying key geographic markets and tailoring marketing efforts accordingly.
+2.  **Guest Age Distribution (`draw_guest_age_histogram`):** A histogram is used to show the distribution of guest ages.
+This requires age data to be available for guests.
+Understanding the age demographics allows the hotel to customize amenities and services.
+3.  **Guest Booking Frequency (`draw_guest_booking_frequency_pie_chart`):** This pie chart visualizes the proportion of new guests versus returning guests.
+The `Guest_Access` module's `access_guest_booking_frequency` method directly analyzes the `Booking` table to categorize guests: those with a single booking are counted as 'New Guests', and those with more than one booking are counted as 'Returning Guests'.
+This data is then prepared by `Guest_Manager` for visualization.
+This chart is crucial for evaluating guest loyalty and the effectiveness of customer retention strategies.
+These visualizations empower admins to better understand their customer base, enabling more effective targeted marketing, personalized service offerings, and strategic business planning.

 ### Optional user stories